typedb/dependencies/library/rocksdbjni/README.md

 ## Deploying RocksDB JNI with Bazel

-\<TODO\>
+Run `bazel run --define version=$(cat library/rocksdbjni/VERSION) //library/rocksdbjni:deploy-maven -- snapshot`.
+You'll need the correct credentials in order to deploy to the Grakn Maven repository.

+## The RocksDB JNI build process

-## Building RocksDB JNI manually
+For reference, the steps to build RocksDB JNI manually are listed here.

-In case the Bazel target fails to build, here is everything it does.
 The official documentation for compiling RocksDB JNI can be found in RocksDB's [GitHub wiki page](https://github.com/facebook/rocksdb/wiki/RocksJava-Basics).

 0. Clone the [RocksDB repository from GitHub](https://github.com/facebook/rocksdb).